stormbringerdp1/WIGTSFinal/README.md

 * Provide a fully workable CI/CD pipeline for backend microservice
 * Show a working flow in the cloud

-I will try to keep this README small and simple.
-I will not go over the Java code or structure here as it is very simple and follows standards established in the community for simple CRUD REST component.
-Will only point out some points which I find interesting.
+I will try to keep this README small and simple with only important insights.

 ### Built With
 Techs/Tools used in the showcase.